zmmysak04/Lua-GameScripts/README.md

 # Lua-GameScripts
-Scripts I make for practice, and geenral use
+Scripts I make for practice, and genral use

+!!READ THE ADDITIONAL COMMENTS IN THE SCRIPTS TO KNOW HOW TO USE WITHOUT ERROR!!